-Before joined to the Institute for Energy System, Arturo has been working for the oil and gas industry (onshore and offshore) for many years.
+Before joined to the Institute for Energy System, Arturo has been working for the oil and gas industry (onshore and offshore) for several years.
 He has been involved in research and engineering projects related to fluid dynamics, structural dynamics, and fluid-structure interaction.

 He is an experienced computer programmer.
-He has implemented complex algorithms, included differential equations, for engineering and scientific programs.
+He has implemented complex algorithms, included non-linear differential equations, for engineering and scientific programs.
 He also is a numerical analyst.
 He has carried out advanced CFD and FEM analysis using commercial programs.

 Arturo also has experience in lecturing and coaching.
 Currently, he is advising M.Sc. and Ph.D. projects.